forcedotcom/quiz-host-app/README.md

 You'll need to set up Salesforce DX to deploy it.

 The player app is a mobile app built with Lightning Web Component Open Source (LWC OSS).
 It runs on Node.js deployed on Heroku.
 You'll need a free [Heroku account](https://signup.heroku.com) to set it up.
+A free account let's you run the game with a small group of players.
+If you run the game with a larger group, consider upgrading to a [Hobby Dyno](https://www.heroku.com/dynos).

 <img src="doc-media/architecture.jpg" alt="Quiz app architecture"/>